Bring me God’s word in my own language.

 Stephanie’s friend Marcos visited 38 villages, telling people about Jesus and inviting them to send representatives to be trained in starting a church.
 He was able to play the JESUS film at 19 of those tribes (because he was there in the evening) and all of those tribes sent representatives, while none of the other 19 tribes sent representatives.

 God is changing the spirit of so many as His people work together like never before.
 Wycliffe Bible Translators puts God’s word into local languages.
-Renew designs equipment so The JESUS Film Project can bring the gospel to the people.
+Renew designs equipment so Jesus Film Project can bring the gospel to the people.
 After that, Faith Comes By Hearing follows up by equipping new believers with audio Bibles they can use to plant churches.